 The BCRP features an intensive orientation process with the specific intention of better preparing interns for the first day of internship.
-Besides the traditional information sessions, we deliver simulation exercises to enhance the function of interns in their inpatient rotations, and provide modules and clear guidelines about written documentation, oral presentations, procedures, the I-PASS handoff curriculum, and on-call expectations.
+Besides the traditional information sessions, we offer simulations to enhance the function of interns in their inpatient rotations, and provide modules and clear guidelines about written documentation, oral presentations, procedures, the I-PASS handoff curriculum and on-call expectations.
 We also orient new interns to the information systems and have them gain competence in writing orders, viewing medical information, laboratory results, and images, and in navigating the electronic health record systems.
 Although the Orientation covers many work topics, it is balanced by social events to facilitate new interns getting to know their classmates.
-Last year’s orientation was held virtually except for small group sessions for learning Pediatric Advanced Life Support and the Neonatal Resuscitation Program and a large group session for the White Coat Ceremony on the Harvard Medical School Quadrangle.
 This year’s Orientation was mainly in-person but we offered virtual sessions for those incoming Interns who were unable to attend in person.

 Intern Boot Camp

 During the Intern Boot Camp, incoming interns spend time on the wards taking care of a small number of patients in a highly supervised fashion.
 Among other topics, there is instruction on how to present a patient on family centered rounds, how to call a consult, how to safely enter orders and how to document effectively and efficiently.
 Interns practice these skills with increased supervision and guidance.
 This program has been enthusiastically received by the new interns who say it gives them confidence and better prepares them to start internship.